anuragrathod916/Netflix_Dashboard_Tableau/README.md

 # Tableau_Netflix
+This Tableau dashboard provides a comprehensive visualization of Netflix’s global content catalog, highlighting trends in movies and TV shows across countries, genres, ratings, and release years.
-This Tableau dashboard project is developed for educational and portfolio purposes only.
-The dataset used is publicly available and may not reflect the complete or current Netflix catalog.
-All visualizations, insights, and interpretations are intended to demonstrate data analysis and visualization skills using Tableau.
+This project is intended for educational and portfolio purposes only and is not affiliated with Netflix.